Cdddo/HyperNight-Wox-Theme/README.md

 # HyperNight-Wox-Theme
-A dark theme for Wox
+A dark, translucent cyberpunk theme for Wox